mftenergy/Gitting-comfortable/slidedeck/slides.md

 <v-switch>

 <template #1>
 It is not just at the git server we need to do merges / rebasing.
-These also happen locally, usually in order to synchronize a feature branch with changes from main before you create a pull request.
+These also happen locally, usually in order to synchronize a feature branch with changes from main before you create a Pull-Request.

 You can use the same methods as mentioned above locally, however there are a few rule-of-thumb's that we want to introduces:
 </template>